getodk/docs/src/scan-using.rst

 .. tip::

   To increase accuracy of Scan's results, you can consider building a stand with a clear plastic surface to place your phone or tablet on top off while you take the each photo.
 The stability can help improve the alignment and reduce blur in photos.
-Below is an example of a stand built with PVC piping and plexiglass.
+Below is an example of a stand built with PVC piping and Plexiglass.

   .. image:: /img/scan-using/scan-stand.*
     :alt: Custom build stand for improved Scan accuracy